 Question 11.
 How did Gandhi ji help the peasants in champaran?

-Answer – Gandhi ji wanted first to collect information about injustice of British landlords in Bihar.
-Next he called on British commissioner of Tiruth division.
-He proceed to motihari.
+Answer – Gandhi Ji wanted first to collect information about the injustice of British landlords in Bihar.
+Next, he called on British commissioner of Tiruth division.
+He proceeds to motihari.
 Gandhi ji reject notice to quit champaran.
-When Gandhi ji appeared in court then court is full of peasants.
+When Gandhi ji appeared in court then the court is full of peasants.
 Officers can not handle them.
-Officers removes the charges and constitute an enquiry commission which gave decision in favour of the peasants.
+Officers remove the charges and constitute an inquiry commission which gave the decision in favor of the peasants.

 Question 12.
 Explain in your own words, how Raj Kumar Shukla convinced Gandhi J